curriculumio/arduino/counting-binary.md

 ## Counting in Base-2
 In this section, all numbers are base-2 unless otherwise specified.
 Counting in base-2 uses the same algorithm described above for counting in base-10.
 But before jumping into that, more vocabulary terms must be defined for talking about base-2.
 ### Definition and Vocabulary
 Binary is the common name for base-2.
 Binary only has 2 unique digits: $0$ and $1$.
-This means that the biggest digit is always 1 less than the base.
+This follows the rule that the biggest digit is always 1 less than the base.
 Binary can be represented with the subscript 2 as in $0110_2$.

 A bit is a single digit in binary, and it is the smallest unit of information.
 Information can be interpreted as anything, but binary refers specifically to the numerical interpretation.
 ### Counting